MeHAF Community Advisory Committee

 Matthew Dexter

-Matt Dexter is Founder & Executive Director of the Christine B. Foundation (CBF), based in Bangor.
+Matt Dexter (he/him) is Founder & Executive Director of the Christine B. Foundation (CBF), based in Bangor.
 The Foundation's namesake, Christine, is Matt's mother who passed to stomach cancer.
 Matt and his family started this organization to build a community of support for those affected by cancer in Eastern Maine.
 Since its inception in 2014, Matt has been part of the Foundations growth, embracing values of creativity, collaboration, and committing to this community.
 Outside of CBF, Matt lives in Bangor and fills his time exploring Maine's hidden treasurers, volunteering, and enjoys running along the coast and trails of Maine.

 Kenneth Lewis